jcgneto/CV/README.md

 # Research areas of interest

-*Salmonella enterica* ecology and epidemiology
+*Salmonella enterica* ecology and evolution

 # Publications